Respect and Devotion, Novodevichy Cemetery, Russia

 Of course I was very respectful photographing the graves, always from appropriate places and never in a way that would prevent the progress of the many other people visiting the site.

-I always stood to one side and allowed the numerous tour groups to do their thing before I set up to make any photographs.
+I made sure I stood to one side and allowed the numerous tour groups to do their thing before I set up to make my own photographs.
 The staff on duty seemed to appreciate my approach and allowed me to continue, despite the fact I was working with a tripod.

 You see its one thing to have a good camera but, from the point of view of many officials, a tripod identifies you as either a professional stills photographer or a videographer.
 And they can become very suspicious if they think you fit into either of those camps.